temeawoke/complaint-chatbot-update/README.md

 - Add chunk filtering or reranking to improve diversity in top-k.
 - Explore adding metadata (e.g., date, product) to the prompt to improve specificity.
 - Try hybrid search (dense + keyword-based) for harder queries.

+🔒 Limitations & Future Work

+    No live feedback or streaming yet

+    Chunk reranking could improve relevance

+    Could support multilingual queries pip install -r requirements.txt

+    If you don't have a requirements.txt, here's a basic one:

+streamlit
+pandas
+sentence-transformers
+faiss-cpu
+transformers

+🚀 Running the App

+Start the chatbot:

+streamlit run app.py

+🧠 How It Works
+1. Text Chunking

+Long complaint narratives are chunked using LangChain's RecursiveCharacterTextSplitter.
+2. Embedding

+Each chunk is embedded using sentence-transformers/all-MiniLM-L6-v2.
+3. FAISS Vector Indexing

+Embeddings are stored in a FAISS vector index for fast similarity search.
+4. RAG Inference

+At query time:

+    The question is embedded and matched to the top-k complaint chunks.

+    These chunks are inserted into a custom prompt.

+    A local or HuggingFace LLM generates an answer grounded in those chunks.

+🖼️ Interface Features

+    ✅ Text box to ask questions

+    ✅ "Ask" button to submit

+    ✅ Answer area powered by an LLM

+    ✅ "📚 Show Sources" expander reveals chunks used

+    ✅ "🧹 Clear" button resets the session

+📊 Evaluation

+Manual evaluation is available in evaluation_report.md, with:

+    Sample questions

+    Generated answers

+    Retrieved sources

+    Quality scores (1–5)

+    Comments/Analysis

+🔒 Limitations & Future Work

+    No live feedback or streaming yet

+    Chunk reranking could improve relevance

+    Could support multilingual queries

+🤝 Acknowledgments

+    CFPB for the public dataset

+    Hugging Face

+    LangChain

+    Streamlit